Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

 In this work, we focus on the perturbative case for simplicity and defer the nonperturbative extension to future work.
 Moreover, for practical reasons, we retain only the third-order terms in Eq.~\eqref{eq:anharmonic_hamiltonian}.
 Even though fourth-order terms can yield significant phonon shifts, phonon linewidths are entirely determined by third-order terms \cite{Maradudin1962, Paulatto2015}.

-Within this framework, the relevant self-energy is the phonon bubble (PB), see Fig.~\ref{fig:diagrams}(c), which gives a time-dependent correction to the BO phonon frequencies via the real part of $\Pi^{\text{PB}}(t)$ \cite{Maradudin1962, Paulatto2015, Monacelli2021}; see Eq.~\eqref{eq:phonon_bubble_self_energy}.
+Within this framework, the relevant self-energy is the phonon bubble (PB), see Fig.~\ref{fig:diagrams}(c), which gives a time-dependent correction to the BO phonon frequencies via the real part of $\Pi^{\text{PB}}(t)$ \cite{Maradudin1962, Paulatto2015, Monacelli2021}; see Eq.(S33) in the Supplementary Information.
 This correction is included in the quasiparticle and no mixing mode approximations.
 The resulting time-dependent phonon frequencies are then obtained from Eq.~\eqref{eq:renormalized_phonon_frequencies} by adding $\Pi^{\text{PB}}(t)$ to $\Delta \Pi^{\text{EH}}(t)$, namely

-Anharmonicity also introduces phonon–phonon scattering, leading to an additional collision integral.
-This term, derived from Fermi’s golden rule for three-phonon processes, reads \cite{Ziman2001}: \begin{widetext}
+Anharmonicity also introduces phonon-phonon scattering, leading to an additional collision integral.
+This term, derived from Fermi’s golden rule for three-phonon processes, reads \cite{Ziman2001}:

-\end{widetext} Again, this scattering term can be linked to the imaginary part of the phonon bubble self-energy via the RTA, as discussed in Appendix~\ref{app:Intepretation of rates through RTA}.
+Again, this scattering term can be linked to the imaginary part of the phonon bubble self-energy via the RTA, as discussed in Supplementary Section 5.
 With this information, the EOMs for phonon occupations become

 where the explicit expressions for the collision integrals are given in Eqs.~\eqref{eq:phel_collision_int} and \eqref{eq:phph_collision_int}, while the time-dependent phonon frequencies are obtained from Eq.~\eqref{eq:renormalized_phonon_frequencies2}.